opensafely/documentation/docs/study-def-tricks.md

 ```

-This function is then invoked inside the `StudyDefinition` call for example as follows:
+This function can be invoked inside the `StudyDefinition` section as follows:

 ```py
 study = StudyDefinition(